jrdngr/pngme_book/src/chapter_2.md

 # Chapter 2: Chunks

-Now that we've got our `ChunkType` struct, we can implement the rest of the our chunks.
+Now that we've got our `ChunkType` struct, we can implement the rest of our chunks.
 You'll be using the [PNG file structure spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html) again.
 Section `3.2` has all of the information you need.

 The toughest part of this assignment will be creating a chunk from a sequence of bytes using the `TryFrom` trait.
 Implementing the `as_bytes()` method may also be tricky depending on how much experience you have working with iterators.
 Check the hints for this chapter if you get stuck.